As I type this post, I’m on day six of an erythema multiforme flare.

 After visits to four different clinics, I was put on steroids and told to rest and heal.

-I didn’t actually have a diagnosis for what I’d eventually learn in 2008 is a rare skin condition that decided to invade my body: viral induced erythema multiforme.
+I didn’t actually have a diagnosis for what I’d eventually learn in 2008 — during another flare-up — is a rare skin condition known as viral-induced erythema multiforme.

 Since a major episode in 2008 (that progressed into a more serious condition called Steven Johnson Syndrome), I’ve been managing my erythema multiforme with daily antiviral medication, relaxation techniques and dietary changes.
 If you’ve recently been diagnosed with this condition, or suspect you may have it, read on.
 I’m happy to share my experiences from a patient perspective.

-I’m a health and wellness writer, not a doctor, so please consider this information as a resource of talking points to bring up with your health care provider.
+I’m a health and wellness writer, not a doctor, so please consider this information as a source of talking points to bring up with your health care provider.

 What is Viral Induced Erythema Multiforme?

 Erythema multiforme can be triggered by medications (over-the-counter or prescription) or viral infections.
 I fall into the latter category, with the herpes simplex (cold sore) virus (HSV) being at the root cause of my EM flares.

 According to American Family Physician Magazine, additional viruses that can trigger erythema multiforme include cytomegalovirus, hepatitis C, human immunodeficiency virus and varicella zoster virus.